-Don’t be afraid: Why it’s okay to collect payment
+Don’t be afraid: Why it’s okay to collect debt

-Some are scared the client will kick up a stink and ultimately leave them, then they’ll never get their money and they’ve lost a customer.
+Some are scared the client will kick up a stink, and ultimately leave them.
+They’ll never get their money and they’ve lost a customer.

 1. Debts can ruin your cashflow

 Outstanding customer payments can cause your cashflow to destabilise.

 The bills will pile up you won’t be able to keep up with expenses, and ultimately, it could lead to business failure!

 A continuous and steady (stabilised) cashflow will help your business operate (and continue to!) in optimum condition!

 2. Failure to take action ASAP produces bad results

 It can become even more difficult and time-consuming if you delay collecting your debt!